hftf/roirpt/README.md

 For paired punctuation, such as (opening and closing) brackets and quotation marks.

-I much prefer outlines based on iconic symbol shapes to outlines based on symbol names.
+I prefer outlines based on iconic symbol shapes to outlines based on symbol names.
 Outlines for the opening/closing square brackets, curly braces, and angle brackets use exclusively the left/right key banks respectively.
 To avoid conflicts, the main outlines for opening/closing parentheses use both banks,